Our technology

 Ultrasound has revolutionized applications in liquids and tissues.
 Doctors are using sound waves to determine a baby’s gender after only 12 weeks.
 Fishing boats are using sonars to see underwater.
 Why do we still not have similar applications in air?
 Sonair AS develops sonars for in-air applications.

 Ultrasound waves are generated by transducers using piezoelectric crystals to convert electrical energy to sound.
 Single transducers can give accurate distance measurements by using the Time-of-Flight principle.
-Transducers used in combination can give 3D images by using beamforming.
-Sophisticated techniques are developed over decades to interpret and visualize large point clouds.
+Transducers used in combination can give 3D information by using beamforming.
+Sophisticated techniques are developed over decades to interpret and visualize such data.
 For in-air applications, we are familiar with the single transducer distance measurements from car parking sensors.
-Imagine what we can do when we master 3D imaging with sound in air.
+Imagine what we can do with 3D localization with sound in air.

 Off the shelf transducers are not suitable for Sonair’s purpose.
-We are scaling down and improving the transducer technology using MEMS processing.
-Sonair has exclusive access to PMUTs (Piezoelectric Micromachined Ultrasonic Transducers) from SINTEF in Norway (piezomems.com), and we are together developing customized designs and process improvements.
-Currently we have 2×2 mm PMUTs emitting ultrasound at 100 dB, just as loud as a rock concert but at a frequency inaudible to the human ear.
+We are scaling down and improving the transducer using MEMS technology.
+Sonair has exclusive access to PMUTs (Piezoelectric Micromachined Ultrasonic Transducers) from SINTEF in Norway (piezomems.com), and together we are developing customized designs and process improvements.